Amy Hagerstrom Therapy PLLC

 More About Amy Hagerstrom, LCSW, SEP, CIMHP

-I’m a Licensed Clinical Social Worker, Somatic Experiencing Practitioner, and Certified Integrative Mental Health Professional.
-My background blends years of experience in mind-body practices with specialized training in trauma and nervous system care.
+I’m a Licensed Clinical Social Worker, Somatic Experiencing Practitioner (SEP), and Certified Integrative Mental Health Professional.

-In my practice, I use somatic therapy, Somatic Experiencing, Safe and Sound Protocol (SSP), Rest and Restore Protocol (RRP), and integrative mental health approaches.
-I believe therapy is most effective when it goes beyond talk alone, creating space for your body, mind, and emotions to be part of the process.
+Somatic Experiencing is the foundation of my work, along with Safe and Sound Protocol (SSP), Rest and Restore Protocol (RRP), and integrative mental health approaches.
+Therapy here goes beyond talk alone, allowing the body, mind, and emotions to be part of the healing process.

 You can also find my professional profile on Psychology Today.